 According to DoSomething.org, 7 in 10 girls believe that they are not good enough or don’t measure up in some way, including their looks, performance in school and relationships with friends and family members.
 Further, by the time a girl reaches the age of 8, her confidence will decline by 30%.
-Tedi and Sonya Serge, co-founders of Sand Sisters Los Angeles, want to change that statistic and prevent tween girls, ages 8 to 14 years, from falling into the “Confidence Gap.”
-Sand Sisters Los Angeles’ Girl Powerful model utilizes social-emotional learning (SEL) to increase individual empowerment and prepare tween girls with the tools and skills to develop into their best selves.
+Tedi and Sonya Serge, co-founders of Girl Powerful want to change that statistic and prevent tween girls, ages 8 to 14 years, from falling into the “Confidence Gap.”
+Girl Powerful model utilizes social-emotional learning (SEL) to increase individual empowerment and prepare tween girls with the tools and skills to develop into their best selves.

 The After School Alliance reports that children are at their most vulnerable between the hours of 3:00 and 6:00 pm.
-Sand Sisters uses this vulnerable time as an opportunity to engage tween and teen girls in Girl Powerful Program, having mentored over 1,260 girls since 2014.
+Girl Powerful uses this vulnerable time as an opportunity to engage tween and teen girls.
+To date, the Girl Powerful teachers have mentored over 2,100 girls since 2014.

-- Sand Sister participants say they leave feeling empowered with increased self-worth and friends of the same values
+- GP participants say they leave feeling empowered with increased self-worth and friends of the same values

-- 100% of Sand Sister participants say their mentor shows genuine interest in their well being
+- 100% of GP participants say their mentor shows genuine interest in their well being

-- 100% of Sand Sisters say they feel encouraged to believe in themselves and their abilities
+- 100% of GP say they feel encouraged to believe in themselves and their abilities

 - Participants reported saying they ended their session feeling confident, inspired, happy and included